 The question is, why does she do it?

-This past Mother’s Day, rather than pen my own post, I invited colleagues to write about mothers.
+A recent Mother’s Day I invited colleagues to write about mothers.
 Every essay offered a thoughtful meditation on the shaping influence a mother has on not just life and well-being but self.
 Influence was a universal theme.

 I also noticed, perhaps, a veil of reserve.
 A tempering of the gleeful adoration we use when writing about, say, grandparents, children, even pets.
 Is it more difficult to love mothers?
 And then I wondered, why didn’t I write a post myself?
 I wrote about Dad for Father’s Day.
 Did I lack enough love to praise my own mother to the extent that I knew she was due?
 I adore my mother, and have written about her as a person many times.
 But her as a mother, that’s where it becomes complicated.